chrisbrasington/manga-downloader-sync/README.md

 If the -a argument is provided with a url, the program will add the url to the sources file.

 If any of the -o, -c, or -d arguments are provided, the program will use the corresponding source file instead of the default ongoing file.

+If the -f argument is provided with a file or directory, the program convert to PDF.

 ## Examples